qpv-research-group/solcore5/docs/source/Examples/example_3J_with_DA_solver.rst

-Example of a 2J solar cell calculated with the PDD solver
+Example of a 3J solar cell calculated with the DA solver
 =========================================================

 .. image:: DA_iv.png